Bicycle boulevard

 A bicycle boulevard, sometimes referred to as a neighborhood greenway, neighborway, neighborhood bikeway or neighborhood byway is a type of bikeway composed of a low-speed street which has been "optimized" for bicycle traffic.
-Bicycle boulevards discourage cut-through motor-vehicle traffic but allow local motor-vehicle traffic.
+Bicycle boulevards discourage cut-through motor-vehicle traffic but may allow local motor-vehicle traffic at low speeds.
 They are designed to give priority to bicyclists as through-going traffic.
 They are intended as a low-cost, politically popular way to create a connected network of streets with good bicyclist comfort and/or safety.

 Bicycle boulevards attempt to achieve several goals: